maxwellherron5/AlmostC-Compiler/README.md

 run the tests that have been written for it.
 To do so, navigate to `SymbolTableTest.java`, which can be found in the parser package.
 Once in this file, run the tests just as you have done with the other test classes.

+The compiler package is the easiest way to run the Compiler in its entirety.
+To do so, navigate to `CompilerMain.java`, compile the file, and run it.
+This will run the recognizer on an input file in the same package, and then write the tabular form of the generated symbol table to an output file.